ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/thursday/counts.md

     tail -n +5 C61_S67_star_alignment/C61_S67_ReadsPerGene.out.tab | head

-When you giv the 'tail' command a number preceded by a '+' sign, it gives you the entire file starting at the line indicated by the number.
+When you give the 'tail' command a number preceded by a '+' sign, it gives you the entire file starting at the line indicated by the number.
 In this case, we want to skip the first 4 lines, so we start at line 5.
 We're piping the command to 'head' just to check that it looks correct.
 You shouldn't see the first four total lines.

 Now, we want only the fourth column (the counts), and in order to get that we pipe the output of the tail command to the 'cut' command, and then redirect the output to a new file: